Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You are working as a service desk analyst.
+### You are working as a Service Desk analyst.
 Within the last hour, you have received 13 calls about users being unable to log on to the network.
 There appears to be something wrong with the domain controller.
 What would you classify this scenario as?

 - [ ] Incident.
 - [ ] Workaround.